williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

     - This class will use **SecurityInfoManager.class** to control access to the audited information.
     - The response object (**AuditResponse.class**) will ```... extends GenericRESTReponse implements Serializable```.
 + **AuditManager.class**: This class will provide access to relevant data and business logic classes that are required by the AuditWebService route handlers.
 A web service class may use several manager classes to access the required data.
 + **AuditConverter.class**: This class will handle converting the objects returned by the business logic classes to a transfer object.
+Transfer objects implement the Serializable interface and can be wrapped by a response object (i.e. JSON) to be sent back to the client.
-Transfer objects implement the Serializable interface and can be wrapped by a Response object (i.e. JSON) to be sent back to the client.
++ **AuditTo1.class**: This class will represent the transfer object.
+Transfer objects implement the Serializable interface and can be wrapped by a response object (i.e. JSON) to be sent back to the client.

-An authorized client will make an API request using an available route handler. *AuditWebService* will check admin permissions using *SecurityInfoManager*.
-If permission is granted, *AuditManager* will handle the request and retrieve the relevent data and business logic.
-Once this data is received, *AuditConverter* will transform this data into a response object (*AuditResponse*) that can be returned as JSON back to the client.
+An authorized client will make an API request using an available route handler. **AuditWebService** will check admin permissions using **SecurityInfoManager**.
+If permission is granted, **AuditManager** will handle the request and retrieve the relevent data and business logic.
+Once this data is received, **AuditConverter** will transform this data into a response object (**AuditResponse**) that can be returned as JSON back to the client.

 ## Resources
 + [OSCAR Drug REST Web Service](https://github.com/williamgrosset/OSCAR-ConCert/commit/4964b70cf4963b44cc3d2feba17d5e9b7df159a5)